Anvesha-Khandelwal/BookMyStay/README.md

 ---

-## 💬 Support
+## 👨‍💻 Author

-Have questions or found a bug?
-Open an [Issue](https://github.com/yourusername/BookMyStay/issues) on GitHub.
+Built with ❤️ for travelers around the world

 ---

 ## 🙏 Acknowledgments

-- Designed for travel enthusiasts who value smart booking decisions
-- Built with HTML5, CSS, and  JavaScript
-- Inspired by modern travel platforms
+- React team for the amazing framework
+- MongoDB for the database solution
+- All the open-source contributors

 ---

+## ⭐ Show Your Support

+If you find this project useful, please give it a star! ⭐

+---

 **Made with ❤️ for travelers around the world**

-⭐ If you find this useful, please star the repository!